Battle of Dawmat al-Jandal: Background

-The battle
+Battle

 Khalid ibn al-Walid took Iyad under command and incorporated his detachment into his own army.
 He deployed Iyad's men on the south of the fort to block the Arabian route and positioned part of his army of Iraq to the east, the north and the west of the fort, covering the routes to Iraq and Jordan; and kept the remainder back as a strong reserve.
 Khalid appreciated that at present the fort was strongly manned and to storm it in its present state would prove a costly operation.
 He therefore decided to wait, in the hope that the defenders, tiring of the siege, would sally out to fight him in the open.
 Then he could inflict the maximum damage upon them and storm the fort after the garrison had been weakened.
 He accordingly held his forces some distance back from the fort.

 The Christian Arab commander Judi waited for the Muslims to make the first move, but the Muslims remained inactive.
 When some time had passed and Judi saw that the besiegers were making no attempt to close up on the fort, he decided to attack first; he ordered two sallies.
 One group would attack Iyad on the Arabian route while the other, a large group comprising his own clan, the Wadi'a, operating under his direct command, would attack Khalid ibn al-Walid's camp to the north.
 Iyad drove back the Arabs who came out to attack him.